U.S. avocado blow caps tough week for Mexican president

 On Saturday, without mentioning Loret, the U.S. embassy in Mexico said it was "dismayed" by the situation journalists faced in the country, pointing to the latest killing.

-Later in the day, the Mexican government said the United States had temporarily suspended avocado shipments on security grounds from the western state of Michoacan, a major producing region that has been plagued by chronic gang violence.
+Later in the day, the Mexican government said the United States had temporarily suspended avocado shipments on security grounds from the western state of Michoacan, the country's top producing region, which has long been plagued by gang violence.

+TheU.S. embassy said the U.S. avocado inspection program in Michoacan had been suspended pending a review of the security situation.
+Exports are "not blocked" and the suspension does not affect avocados "in transit", an embassy spokesperson said.

+The embassy noted that all avocados exported from Michoacan to the United States must be inspected by U.S. officials.

 Meanwhile on Wednesday, Lopez Obrador for the second time in under a month received a visit from a top U.S. government official flagging investor concerns about Mexico's plans to strengthen state control of its energy market.